-- Age profile of staff in key posts due to retire in the coming years. - ICT ICT is the corner stone and enabler for the Courts Service modernisation and reform initiatives; supporting increased interaction with other justice agencies and Government Departments and providing improved customer service.
+ICT - ICT is the corner stone and enabler for the Courts Service modernisation and reform initiatives; supporting increased interaction with other justice agencies and Government Departments and providing improved customer service.
 A period of significant under investment in ICT during the economic crisis seriously impacted on the Courts Service ICT infrastructure and development.
-This is now being addressed and while progress is being made significant risks still remain in this area in relation to outdated ICT infrastructure, systems and cyber security.
-Other risks relate to capacity to complete development of courts systems such as Courts Service On Line (CSOL) which is a civil case management system providing a platform across jurisdictions.
-This is also impacted by delays in enacting necessary legislative provisions to support increased efficiency in the delivery of services e.g. Debt Claims On Line.
-There are ongoing challenges in maintaining ongoing businesses and services to the public, while introducing change involving modern online methods of service delivery to all court users that will ultimately improve access to justice for the public.

-The key ICT Risks for the Service include:
+This is now being addressed and a review of ICT governance and capability is underway.
+While progress is being made significant risks still remain in this area in relation to outdated ICT infrastructure, systems and cyber security.
+ICT on-line development has also been impacted by delays in enacting necessary legislative provisions to support increased efficiency in the delivery of services e.g. Debt Claims On Line.
+There are also ongoing challenges in maintaining ongoing businesses and services to the public, while introducing change involving modern on-line methods of service delivery to all court users that will ultimately improve access to justice for the public.
+The key high ICT Risks for the Courts Service include:

-- Outdated ICT Systems, inadequate disaster recovery solution and resilience to ensure continuity of Service - Out of date ICT infrastructure and - Cyber Security or malware attacks risks associated with out of date ICT infrastructure - Delay in bringing forward essential legislative reform. - Buildings The commencement of the Hammond Lane project is essential to improve the quality of accommodation and services available to Family Law customers in Dublin.
+- Outdated ICT Systems; - ICT capacity to support existing and new IT systems; - Absence of reliable and effective Disaster Recovery and Business continuity solutions. - Buildings The key risk area in relation to court accommodation relates to the Dublin area.
+The Hammond Lane project is considered essential to improve the quality of accommodation and services available to Family Law customers in Dublin.
 The current accommodation is seriously deficient and there is insufficient capacity to deal with current and projected business.
-Capacity constraints also exist in the Four Courts for the High Court and the Court of Appeal which the Hammond Lane project will help to address.
+Capacity constraints also exist in the Four Courts for the High Court and the Court of Appeal which the Hammond Lane project would help to address. - Service Delivery relates to the management and operations of the courts.

-The key risk therefore to the provision of adequate and appropriate court accommodation in Dublin is the failure to progress the Hammond Lane project.

-Service Delivery - Relates to the management and operations of the courts.
 Service delivery is dependent on having the necessary resources in place in terms of staff, facilities, ICT and buildings to ensure that there is both capacity and capability to support the courts and provide services to court users.
-The Courts Service faces a number of challenges in maintaining and enhancing service delivery include provision of training, the impact of new and emerging legislation e.g. Fines (Payment and Recovery) Act 2014, Assisted Decision Making Regime and the development of the new Family Court structure in addition to ICT.
+The Courts Service faces a number of challenges in maintaining and enhancing service delivery include provision of training, the impact of existing, new and emerging legislation e.g. Fines (Payment and Recovery) Act 2014, Assisted Decision Making Regime and the development of the new Family Court structure in addition to ICT.
+The key risks in relation to service delivery are - Inconsistent and/or Inadequate service delivery; - Inadequate support and research assistance for the judiciary; - Negative impact of new legislation of the operations of the Court.